 Ms Karima Berthe Anne (Mia) Aouadi

 Ms Aouadi was born in France but spent most of her life in Luxembourg.
 She is currently an attachee de direction at the Ecole d'Hotellerie et de Tourisme du Luxembourg (EHTL), where she was previously the deputy headmaster.
 Her passion for education and continuous training has been a constant throughout her career and in her current role Ms Aouadi's mission is to conceptualise an institute for continuing vocational training in the hospitality and tourism sector.
 She is interested in psychology, target shooting and travelling, and is involved in several volunteer and extra-curricular activities.

 Ms Barrett is a London-based educationalist and has been involved in primary education since the early '90s.
 She has had many responsibilities, all requiring a wholeschool outlook and the skills to manage change.
 Ms Barrett's leadership experience includes being chair of governors and culminates in being a key member of the leadership team taking a school to an outstanding Ofsted grade.
 During a career break to care for her mother, Ms Barrett both worked as a freelance educational consultant and as a director within a social enterprise looking to bring moments of happiness to those living with mid-to-late dementia.

 Mrs Susan Eriksson

-Mrs Eriksson has worked as a teacher in a variety of senior and head teacher roles in international schools worldwide and is currently consulting as an international schools inspector.
-She is a trained facilitator and specialises in guidance and strategic planning as well as a trainer of all levels of student safeguarding.
-Mrs Eriksson is from Wales and pursues an active life with her husband caring for their grandchildren, and dog breeding.
+Mrs Eriksson has worked as a teacher in a variety of senior and head teacher roles in international schools worldwide and is a lecturer in International Initial Teacher Training for Sunderland University.
+Mrs Eriksson also consults as an international schools inspector.
+She is a trained facilitator who specialises in safeguarding and leadership development at all levels within schools.
+Mrs Eriksson is from Wales, and breeds and trains Labradoodles.